-- Install the fork protector. (p.
+- Remove the motorcycle from the lift stand. ( p.
 54)

-- Remove the motorcycle from the lift stand. (

-p.
-52)

 12.5 Removing the fork protector

 - Remove screws 1 and take off the clamp. - Remove screws 2 on the left fork leg and take off the left fork protector. - Remove screws 3 on the right fork leg and take off the right fork protector.